The projected dynamic linear model for time series on the sphere: Introduction

 \section{Introduction}

 Time series that take values on the unit $n$-sphere $S^{n-1}=\{\Bu\in\RR^n:||\Bu||_2=1\}$ arise in many fields.
-In directional statistics, we collect measurements on the orientation or direction-of-travel of an object, and these data can be recorded as points on $S^1$ or $S^2$ \citep{pg2021test}.
-Weather stations across the globe, for example, collect high frequency time series on the direction-of-arrival of the wind, and modeling this variable is important for monitoring the spread of wildfires or air pollution \citep{gcg2013serra, gbcgp2014serra}.
-In compositional data analysis, we collect measurements on the standard simplex $C^{n-1}=\{\Bp\in\RR^{n}:\sum_{i=1}^np_i=1\com p_i\geq0\}$, and these data can represent proportions of a total such as the market shares of firms in an industry or the fraction of total electricity produced by different energy sources.
-The simplex-structure of these data pose many challenges, but one promising approach advocated by \cite{sw2011jrssb} and others is to apply a square root transformation to compositional data, thus turning it into unit vector data that can be analyzed using spherical methods.
+The field of directional statistics studies measurements about the orientation or direction-of-travel of an object, with data recorded as points on $S^1$ or $S^2$ \citep{pg2021test}.
+Weather stations across the globe, for example, collect high frequency time series on the direction-of-arrival of the wind (Figure~\ref{fig:results}), which is important for monitoring the spread of wildfires or air pollution \citep{gcg2013serra, gbcgp2014serra}.
+Alternatively, compositional data analysis studies measurements on the standard simplex $C^{n-1}=\{\Bp\in\RR^{n}:\sum_{i=1}^np_i=1\com p_i\geq0\}$, which can represent proportions of a total such as the market shares of firms in an industry or the fraction of total electricity produced by different energy sources (Figure~\ref{fig:energy}).
+The simplex-structure of these data poses many challenges, but one promising approach is to apply a square root transformation to compositional data, thus turning it into unit vector data that can be analyzed using spherical methods \citep{sw2011jrssb}.